shiftsystems/shift-mon/README.md

 If there is a platform you wish we supported and are willing to send us monitoring data please reach out to mathias@shiftsystems.net

 ### Money
-You can purchase shift-rmm as a managed or solution.
+You can purchase shift-mon as a managed or solution.
 We also do consulting for ansible, meshcentral, telegraf, and influxdb.
 Please fill out the contact form on shiftsystems.net or email sales@shiftsystems.net